SUNY-Albany-CCI/bc/intermediate/datavis/02-infections.md

 <div>
-<p>Now we can use a stacked collumn chart to Create a stacked collumn chart based on this example (http://matplotlib.org/examples/pylab_examples/bar_stacked.html)</p>
+<p>Now we can use a stacked collumn chart to Create a stacked column chart based on this example (http://matplotlib.org/examples/pylab_examples/bar_stacked.html).
+Stacked column charts are a useful way to compare elements within a group and at the same time compare totals.
+In this example we compare infections from two hospitals over 3 years.
+At the same time we can quickly see trends in the total number of infections from both hospitals.</p>
 </div>